dotnet/Silk.NET/documentation/proposals/Proposal - Windowing.md

 /// <summary>
 /// Base interface for a window.
 /// </summary>
-public interface IWindow : IWindowProperties, IWindowFunctions, IWindowVirtualFunctions {
+public interface IWindow : IWindowProperties, IWindowFunctions, IWindowEvents {
 	/// <summary>
 	/// A handle to the underlying window.